-Our theory predicts that debt collateralization increases the CDS basis.
-Thus, variations in (i) the extent to which funding markets use debt as collateral, or (ii) to which structured finance implicitly allows debt to be used as collateral, ought to correspond to variations in the CDS basis.
-This implication is distinct from the prediction of the cheapest-to-deliver mechanism, in which funding markets for derivative debt contracts have no direct effect on the positive basis.
-This implication is also distinct from the prediction of the "CDS market leads the bond market" mechanism, in which the basis fluctuates with credit risk.
+Our theory predicts that tranching or pyramiding increases the CDS basis.
+Thus, variations in the extent to which funding markets use debt as collateral, or to which structured finance implicitly allows debt to be used as collateral, ought to correspond to variations in the CDS basis.
+This implication is distinct from existing explanations in the literature such as the cheapest-to-deliver mechanism or the "CDS market leads the bond market" mechanism (see discussion below).

 There are two sets of facts that provide suggestive evidence for the predictions of our model.
-First, the predictions of our model are broadly consistent with the stylized facts regarding the prevalence and collapse of CDO and structured finance issuance as well as the time series behavior of average bases (see Figure 1).
+First, the predictions of our model are broadly consistent with the stylized facts regarding the prevalence and collapse of CDO and structured finance issuance as well as the time series behavior of average bases.
 Rauh and Sufi (2010) show that low-credit-quality firms are more likely to have a multi-tiered capital structure with subordinated debt.
 Hence, our model predicts that pre-crisis the HY basis should be larger than IG basis because senior-subordinated capital structures, which implicitly use debt as collateral for debt, increase the basis (post-crisis, funding market freezes disproportionately affected weak collateral, which is why HY bases would turn more negative).
-(Accordingly, credit ratings could serve as an instrument for capital structure/debt collateralization for empirical studies.)